lydia0423/Machine_Learning/README.md

 # Machine_Learning
 This repository consists of all the subjects that are needed to start machine learning.
 I will keep update it from time to time.
 If you would like to learn machine learning by yourself, it is advisable to follow the steps bellow in order to have a better understanding about machine learning.

 If you would like to have the comments in different colors, you can install Better Comments in Extension.
-You can follow the settings I have been made or follow you own.
+You can follow the settings I have been made or follow your own.

 ```
 "better-comments.multilineComments": true,